 - Examine the range of possible prices within different combinations of the marketing mix (e.g. different levels of product quality or distribution methods).

-- Determine whether the product can be sold profitably at each price based upon anticipated sales levels (i.e. by calculating break-even point) and if so, whether these profits will meet strategic objectives for profitability.
+- Determine whether the product can be sold profitably at each price based upon anticipated sales levels (i.e. by calculating the break-even point) and if so, whether these profits will meet strategic objectives for profitability.

 - If only a modest profit is expected it may be below the threshold figure demanded by an organization for all its activities.
 In these circumstances, it may be necessary to modify product specifications downwards until costs are reduced sufficiently to produce the desired profit.

-An organization goes through the following steps in setting its pricing policy
+An organization goes through the following steps in setting its pricing policy –

 Now let us discuss the process in detail

-1) Selecting the pricing Objective –
+1. Selecting the pricing Objective

 You would agree that the foremost step is identifying pricing objectives.
 The company first decides where it wants to position its marketing offering.
 The clearer a firm’s objectives, the easier it is to set prices.
 What are the pricing objectives?

 Companies pursue survival, as their major objective if they are plagued with overcapacity intense competition, or changing consumer wants.
 As long as prices cover variable costs and some fixed costs, the company stays in business.
 Survival is a short-run objective: in the long run, the firm must learn how to add value or face extinction.